hyperagon/hyperagon.github.io/content/posts/naev.md

 `player.teleport("Omega Enclave")`

+## Dvaered / FLF

+You will find two ships in Zacron, help one to start that factions mission line.

+`player.teleport("Zacron")`

 ## Sirius

 If you go to **Eye of Night** and investigate the distress signal (Ruined Station) you'll get Flow abilities.